acentino/CBZeta/README.md

 [![Github All Releases](https://img.shields.io/github/downloads/acentino/CBZeta/total.svg)]()

-CBZeta is an application to facilitate the creation of e-books.
+CBZeta is a program to turn compressed files into e-books.

 ## Installation